Falcon 9 prototypes: F9R Dev1

-F9R Dev1 was constructed out of the used first-stage tank of the Falcon 9 v1.1, so it was 160-foot tall, nearly 50% longer than the first Grasshopper.
+F9R Dev1 was constructed out of the used first-stage tank of the Falcon 9 v1.1, it was 160-foot tall, nearly 50% longer than the first Grasshopper.
 The landing legs were retractable by design, with a telescoping piston mounted on an A-frame.
 The total span of the four legs was approximately 60 ft and the weight less than 2100 kg; the deployment system used high-pressure helium.
 The legs had less weight than on the first Grasshopper.
 The F9R Dev1 had a different engine bay than the first Grasshopper vehicle.

 The F9R Dev1 vehicle in Texas was intended to take off and accelerate with three engines—as the test flight never needs the full thrust to take off a fully loaded Falcon 9 with an orbital payload—while completing the descent and landing with only one engine.
 The original Grasshopper had flown exclusively with only a single Merlin 1D engine in place, the center engine which is now used to complete the last phase of the deceleration and vertical landing on full-scale Falcon 9 rockets.